ropensci/phylotaR/README.md

 ## Pipeline

-`phylotaR` runs the PhyLoTa pipeline in three automated stages: identify and retrieve taxonomic information on all descendent nodes of the taxonomic group of interest (`taxise`), download sequence data for every identified node (`download`), identify orthologous clusters using BLAST (`cluster`).
-After these stages are complete, PhyLoTa-like tables are generated in the user's working directory.
-Additionally, `phylotaR` provides tools for exploring and identifying suitable clusters.
+`phylotaR` runs the PhyLoTa pipeline in four automated stages: identify and retrieve taxonomic information on all descendent nodes of the taxonomic group of interest (`taxise`), download sequence data for every identified node (`download`), identify orthologous clusters using BLAST (`cluster`), and identify sister clusters for sets of clusters identified in the previous stage (`cluster^2`) After these stages are complete, `phylotaR` provides tools for exploring, identifying and exporting suitable clusters for subsequent analysis.

 ![phylotaR pipeline: internet dependencies are indicated with green circles, external software dependcies are indiciated with orange circles.](https://github.com/DomBennett/phylotaR/raw/master/other/stages.png)